Why Digestive Enzymes are Key for Supporting Good Health

 Each of these enzymes has a specialized function.
 Some break down proteins, while others target fats, carbohydrates, fibers, or phytic acid (a compound found in plant foods).

 Taking Active Enzymes on a regular basis can help promote natural enzyme levels and optimal digestive function.
 It also supports a healthy balance of microbes in the GI tract.
-The result is more energy, more overall health, and more digestive comfort.
+The result is more energy, better overall health, and greater digestive comfort.

 Active Enzymes also includes cardamom and fennel, which both support normal emptying of the stomach and movement of food through the GI tract.*